hanabi/hanabi.github.io/Reference.md

   * However, that would mean that Bob must have both the blue 3 and the blue 4, which is unlikely.
 Bob knows that *Junk Ejection* takes priority if he is supposed to play two or more blind cards, so he blind-plays his *Second Finesse Position*.
 It is a green 1 and successfully plays.
   * Cathy knows that if this was an *5's Chop Move*, then Bob would not have blind-played anything.
 If it was a *Finesse*, then Bob would have blind-played his *Finesse Position*.
 Since he blind-played his *Second Finesse Position* card, this must be a *Junk Ejection* and her slot 4 card must be trash.

-### Trash Push Ejection

-* Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
-* However, what if the *Trash Pushed* card is trash?
-The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.

 ### Rank Choice Ejection (with a number 2 or a number 5)

 * Typically, when a number 2 clue or a number 5 clue is performed on a chop card, it will be treated as a *2 Save* or a *5 Save* and the card will not play.